top of page

 • Ensure that pension statements clearly show regular deposits meeting the minimum income requirement.

-• Verify that bank statements and insurance policies include all necessary details such as your full name, account numbers, and coverage period.
+• Verify that your criminal background check and insurance policy include all necessary details such as your full name, account numbers, and coverage period.

 • If any document is missing or contains errors, the application may be delayed or rejected, requiring resubmission.